 Do you like a little spice in your life?
 Do you add jalapeño peppers to your meal?
 While you might be the master at making stuffed jalapeños with cream cheese and bacon, there’s more to these chilis than meets the taste buds.
 Not only do they pack a punch of flavor, research also shows that there are many jalapeño health benefits.

-Research is being done to see how jalapeño peppers may help with your heart health.
-Hot peppers contain capsaicin which may reduce cholesterol, triglycerides and platelet aggregation.
-Some studies suggest that capsaicin helps to dissolve fibrin in the body which blood clots use to form.
 Cultures throughout the world that take full advantage of spicy hot peppers in their meals have significantly lower rates of heart attack and stroke than those who don’t.
-This is likely because jalapeños contain vitamins A and C which helps to strengthen blood vessels.
+This is likely because jalapeños contain vitamins A and C, both of which help to strengthen blood vessels.
 These heart-healthy vitamins are accompanied by the jalapeño’s bioflavonoids, beneficial compounds found in plants.
 These make the blood vessels more elastic and better able to adjust to changes in blood pressure.

 The jalapeño pepper and its capsaicin are known as a thermogenic food.
 Studies have shown that these thermogenic foods may actually burn away calories and fat which will give you a leaner and healthier body.
 In addition, jalapeños have the ability to stimulate secretions that help clear mucus from the nose which helps to fight nasal congestion.
 There is research being done about the pepper’s antibacterial properties that fight sinus infections and provide relief from sinus headaches.